BAC Calculator

 Fill in the form and click Calculate to see your estimated BAC, impairment level, and time until sober.

 I've spent months researching and building this BAC calculator, and I found that most online tools don't explain why the numbers matter or how the underlying science actually works.
-This guide aims to change that.
-Whether you're a college student learning about responsible drinking, a health professional looking for a quick reference, or simply curious about alcohol metabolism, this comprehensive resource covers everything you need to know about blood alcohol content.
+This guide aims to change that. a college student learning about responsible drinking, a health professional looking for a quick reference, or simply curious about alcohol metabolism, this resource covers everything you know about blood alcohol content.

 Blood Alcohol Content (BAC), also known as blood alcohol concentration or blood alcohol level, is the percentage of alcohol (ethanol) present in a person's bloodstream.
 A BAC of 0.08% means 0.08 grams of alcohol per 100 milliliters of blood.
 BAC is the standard metric used worldwide for legal and medical assessment of intoxication.
 For more detailed scientific background, see the Wikipedia article on Blood Alcohol Content.